 There is a belief by the anti-vaccine world that there is plenty of evidence of post-vaccine mortality.
-For example, Dorit Rubinstein Reiss and I have written two articles, about Nick Catone and Colton Berrett, that refute parental claims post-vaccine mortality involving their children.
+For example, Dorit Rubinstein Reiss and I have written two articles, about Nick Catone and Colton Berrett, that refute parental claims about post-vaccine mortality involving their children.
 Those boys’ deaths were tragic, but according to the best evidence we have, neither was caused by vaccines.

 Post-vaccine mortality is often not causally related.
 It may feel like one event that follows another event is related, which is the post hoc ergo propter hoc fallacy.
 There may not be any correlation, let alone causality, that would make us accept that vaccines kill.